vickmuir/Backup/configure-simple-file-backup-linux.md

 14. Select a vault for your backup job, and click **Save Changes**.
 15. Run a backup job
   - If you scheduled a time-based backup job, you don't need to do anything else.
 Your job runs automatically as scheduled.
-  - If you set up a manual job (without a time-based schedule), you can run it now by selecting its row in the job list and clicking **Run backup**. <br/> As with time-based jobs, you can choose the Retention Scheme and the Advanced Backup Options.
+  - If you set up a manual job (without a time-based schedule), you can run it now by selecting its row in the job list and clicking **Run backup**. <br/> As with time-based jobs, you can choose the retention scheme and the Advanced backup options.
 After you made your configuration choices, click **Start backup** to start the job.